Semi-autogenous Grinding Mill

 The above system suffered from a number of problems, the most serious of which was on changes of ore hardness.
 The wide variations in feed rate that resulted caused erratic control of the ball mill, cyclones and flotation machines.

 It was also difficult to maintain the grinding density at optimum level.
 The objectives for the computerization of the control scheme were thus addressed to the following two factors: maintaining power draw at a high but stable level using small changes in feed rate so as not to upset downstream operations; and optimizing of the grinding density.
-To attain this, a supervisor-type computer program that would determine and adjust the set points of the controllers was developed.
+To attain this, a visor-type computer program that would determine and adjust the set points of the controllers was developed.

 Computer program

-With the operator-directed automatic control, the semiautogenous grinding mill can be operated very close to maximum capacity without upsetting downstream operations provided it is very closely supervised.
-Instead of an operator, a computer program that ‘supervises’ the process was developed based on a study of how operators responded to changes in the ore’s grindability.
+With the operator-directed automatic control, the semiautogenous grinding mill can be operated very close to maximum capacity without upsetting downstream operations provided it is very closely vised.
+Instead of an operator, a computer program that ‘vises’ the process was developed based on a study of how operators responded to changes in the ore’s grindability.
 The computer program was designed to increase the feed rate set point at 1 percent increments if after 2 minutes the following conditions were met:

 • the power draw was below critical,